medialize/ally.js/docs/tutorials/mutating-active-element.md

 ## Specifications

-The HTML specification features the sections [focusing steps](https://html.spec.whatwg.org/multipage/interaction.html#focusing-steps) and [unfocusing steps](https://html.spec.whatwg.org/multipage/interaction.html#unfocusing-steps) describing the procedure for shifting focus from one element to another.
-The section [Focus fixup rule one](https://html.spec.whatwg.org/multipage/interaction.html#focus-fixup-rule-one) was introduced in [February 2014](https://github.com/whatwg/html/commit/f96b1997) and describes how the browser should behave in case the active element is mutated so that it wouldn't receive focus anymore.
-Unfortunately the language used is not particularly easy to understand.
+The section [Focus fixup rule one](https://html.spec.whatwg.org/multipage/interaction.html#focus-fixup-rule-one) was introduced in [February 2014](https://github.com/whatwg/html/commit/f96b1997) and made a little clearer in [November 2016](https://github.com/whatwg/html/commit/deb83668).
+It describes that focus is returned to `<body>` when the active element loses its ability to receive focus.

-A simplified interpretation of that convoluted passage is that in case the focused element is no longer focusable, the first focusable element in that document should receive focus.
-However, that's not quite what happens in the real world, as we'll see below.
+The specification paints a different picture than browsers have implemented, as we'll see below.
+Thanks go to Domenic Denicola for his efforts to rectify the status quo by [improving the spec, writing platform tests and filing browser bugs](https://github.com/whatwg/html/issues/1972#issuecomment-257985353).

 ## Running tests